MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/experimental-features.md

 > [!CAUTION]
 > The new behavior is a **breaking change** from current behavior.
 This may break scripts and
-> automation that work-around the various issues when invoking native applications.
+> automation that work around the various issues when invoking native applications.
 Historically,
 > quotes must be escaped and it is not possible to provide empty arguments to a native application.

 This feature adds a new automatic variable `$PSNativeCommandArgumentPassing` that allows you to